 Want to buy an investment apartment to rent out?
 Here's what you need to know

-- Buying a place with all cash will maximize the return on your investment
+• Buying a place with all cash generally maximizes the return on your investment

-That's one reason brokers say it is a great time to be a real estate investor.
+That's why brokers say it is a great time to be a real estate investor.

-But beware: The 2019 changes to New York State's rent laws transformed renting for both renters and landlords, meaning you'll need to weigh the cost of ownership with more caution.
-In addition, the recently passed Good Cause eviction legislation now protects some market-rate renters from big rent hikes.
+But beware: The 2019 changes to New York State's housing laws transformed renting for both renters and landlords, meaning you'll need to weigh the cost of ownership more carefully.
+In addition, NYC's Good Cause eviction legislation now protects some market-rate renters from big rent hikes.

 Common FAQs about buying a rental property